NeOMakinG/NeOMakinG/README.md

 - 🔭 I’m currently working on PrestaShop
 - 🌱 I’m currently learning Solidity, Technical Analysis, Electronic and 3D modeling
-- 👯 I’m looking to collaborate on https://github.com/PrestaShop/theme-refacto
+- 👯 I’m looking to collaborate on (the new front-office theme of PrestaShop)[https://github.com/PrestaShop/theme-refacto]
 - 📫 How to reach me: github@szczupak.fr
 - ⚡ Fun fact: I love vim 💙